roblatour/OMVBackup/README.md

 	   Enter

-8. Set your system permissions to allow the shell file to be executed
+8. Set the system permissions to allow the shell file to be executed

     sudo +x createBackup.sh

-9. Depending on the capacity of your drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.
+9. Depending on the capacity of the drive to be imaged (and optionally compressed) the overall process may take a good amount of time to complete.

     For more information, please see the 'Testing Results' above.